 After he had felt the base shaking, I had gone to wake up the others and brought them up to speed.
 When shown the coding, Victor instantly recognized it, confirming what I had understood.
 A Gifted was below using their abilities to form morse code, shouting that they had been captured.

 “It should be around here,” Hunter muttered before clicking his tongue.
 “There’s something here that’s scrambling my senses.”

 Touching his arm, I glanced around.
 We were on the edge of the tropical forest where the sand and soil met.
 The trees on this side of the island were denser, vines hanging from branches and moss decorating rocks and bark.
-It was difficult but eventually I could make out the hard edges of the entrance.
+It was difficult, but eventually I could make out the hard edges of the entrance.
 It was a hatch with stone surrounding it, mottled with fungi.
-With one glance, you would not see it.
+With one glance, you would not have seen it.